chuhaojin/Text2Poster-ICASSP-22/README.md

 ### Something about our background image retrieval

 - Our background image retrieval is implemented by a Chinese pre-trained  text-image retrieval model [BriVL](https://github.com/BAAI-WuDao/BriVL).
-- You also can extract text and image embedding by the API of BriVL at  [here](https://github.com/chuhaojin/WenLan-api-document).
+- ~~You can extract text and image embedding by the API of BriVL at  [here](https://github.com/chuhaojin/WenLan-api-document).~~ The API server has been retired in 2023.01.09.
-- A text-image retrieval application is provided at [here](http://1.13.255.9:8889).
-The core code of this application at [here](https://github.com/chuhaojin/BriVL-BUA-applications).
+- A text-image retrieval application is provided at [http://1.13.255.9:8889](http://1.13.255.9:8889).
+The core code of this application at [https://github.com/chuhaojin/BriVL-BUA-applications](https://github.com/chuhaojin/BriVL-BUA-applications).

-## Requirements
+## News

-python==3.7

-pytorch=1.10.0

-torchvision=0.11.0
+- **[2023.01.10]** We update the background image retrieval website to [http://1.13.255.9:8889](http://1.13.255.9:8889).
+The original website *buling.wudaoai.cn* has been retired in 2023.01.09.